Dr Hanna Kampman

 Positive Psychology

-Dr Hanna Kampman works as a senior lecturer in the MSc Applied Positive Psychology and Coaching Psychology programme (MAPP-CP).
+Dr Hanna Kampman works as a Programme Director and senior lecturer in the MSc Applied Positive Psychology programme.

 Areas Of Interest